 PK-deficiency (Pyruvat Kinase deficiency) is quite recently discovered in Maine Coons as well as a lot of other breeds (Grahn 2012).
 The illness is known from Abyssinian and Somali, and breeds with ABY/SOM in the lines.
-The disease is known to cause anemia.
+PK-def can cause anemia.

 Pyruvate Kinase deficiency

 Affected cats can develop a number of symptoms, but the expression of this illness varies a lot.

 The anemia can be intermittent, with the cat showing no symptoms at all except in shorter periods.
 Some cats can die early, while most live to normal age.
 “Symptoms of anemia are often diffuse and include exercise intolerance, weakness, pale mucosa of the gums and enlargened spleen.”
 (PawPeds)

 If you have tested your Maine Coon, please send the results to the PK registrar at PawPeds to be added to the database.

 PK-def vs PKD

 We often see confusion between these two disorders.
 For Maine Coon PKD is not a problem, and there is no reason to DNA-test for PKD unless you have Persians back in the lines.

 Vi ser ofte sammenblanding av disse to sykdommene.
 For Maine Coon er ikke PKD noe problem, og det fins ingen grunn til å DNA-teste for PKD med mindre det ligger Perser bak i linjene.

 - enzym problem causing anemia